microsoft/aroworkshop/_entries/04-04 cloud_native_ide.md

 oc get route -n cicd-aro che
 ```

-You will see some output similar as followig.
+You will see some output similar as following.

 ```sh
 NAME      HOST/PORT                                                 PATH      SERVICES   PORT      TERMINATION   WILDCARD